 Is freedom valuable?
 Why should we care about it?
 In this course we will examine the nature and value of freedom.
 We will consider the value of different freedoms, such as freedom of expression and economic freedom, and explore the relationship between freedom and various public policy issues, such as immigration, hate speech, prostitution, drug use, and human enhancement.
 The readings will be philosophical papers on these topics.

-CRN: 15580 and 15581
+CRN: 25579 and 25580

 One of the earliest natural forces to face human beings was water.
 It was a challenge, but more importantly it was the life giver and the life destroyer.
 Many cultures represented this ambivalent attitude towards water in their myths and literature.
 Water became through floods the means of destroying the old and giving birth to the new.
 In our modern times, we still gaze at water with similar ambivalence.
 We will look at the representations of this complex attitude to water in literature and other cultural forms that the human imagination has produced in response to the experience of water.

-In the United States, there have been over 240 exonerations achieved through advances in DNA testing capabilities.
+In the United States, there have been over 240 exonerations achieved through advances n DNA testing capabilities.
 Seventeen of those DNA exonerations arose in cases where individuals were sentenced to death.
 There is an additional universe of wrongful convictions that involves cases where proof of innocence is not biological in nature.
 Such cases pivot around other sources of exculpatory evidence, including recanted testimony, mistaken identification or official misconduct.
 The production of wrongful convictions is a lens through which society can examine a plethora of important realities.
 Race, poverty, faith in science and reason, notions around punishment and redemption and the allocation of scarce resources are all fluidly and dynamically tied to the study of wrongful convictions.